 Ventura County - Located directly northwest of Los Angeles County, Ventura County covers 1,843 square miles and boasts 43 miles of Pacific Ocean coastline, 7.5 miles of shoreline in public beaches, and 411 acres in state beach parks.
-The majority of the County's 850,536 residents live in its southern half, while the Los Padres National Forest spans the northern half.
+The majority of the County's 857,386 residents live in its southern half, while the Los Padres National Forest spans the northern half.
 An extensive network of roadways links the County's 10 incorporated cities, with rail, harbor, and airport facilities providing access to outside markets.
-With a projected 2020 population of over one million, Ventura County expects to experience a steady increase in population over the next 7 years as people favor its mild Mediterranean climate, beautiful coastline, and scenic agricultural setting.
+With a projected 2021 population of nearly 900,000, Ventura County expects to experience a steady increase in population over the next 4 years as people favor its mild Mediterranean climate, beautiful coastline, and scenic agricultural setting.